duneanalytics/docs/docs/resources/dune-bounties.md

         Once you have created a task, the task will be:

-        1. in your board and
+        1. in your board
         2. in the [Dune hub](https://app.dework.xyz/hubs/dune).

         From there on out, people can find your open task and apply or compete.
+        Additionally, you should share the task link with your community to get more applicants.

     3.  **Choose an applicant**